ainc/awesomeincu-2015/_courses/academy.md

         </div>
         <div id="collapseOne" class="panel-collapse collapse in" role="tabpanel" aria-labelledby="headingOne">
           <div class="panel-body">
             <p>Yes.
 Each student will need to provide his/her own laptop for the course.
-Microsoft Windows-based PC's, Apple macOS computers, or Google Chromebooks will work, but iPads will not work for this course.
+Microsoft Windows-based PC's, Apple macOS computers, and Linux machines should all work fine.
+However, Chromebooks and iPads will not work for this course.
 We recommend a laptop made within the past 3-4 years.
 Computers should be free from viruses/malware.
 We have a very limited number of rental laptops available for $25/day, which can be <a href="https://squareup.com/market/awesome-inc/laptop-rental/">reserved online</a>.</p>
           </div>
         </div>
       </div>